yuxng/DA-RNN/README.md

     ```

 ### Using Our Trained Models
-1. You can download all our trained tensorflow models on the RGB-D Scene dataset and the ShapeNet Scane dataset from [here](https://drive.google.com/file/d/0B4WdmTHU8V7VQWFnRmFIVTA1LXc/view?usp=sharing) (3.1G).
+1. You can download all our trained tensorflow models on the RGB-D Scene dataset and the ShapeNet Scene dataset from [here](https://drive.google.com/file/d/0B4WdmTHU8V7VQWFnRmFIVTA1LXc/view?usp=sharing) (3.1G).

     ```Shell
     # an exmaple to test the trained model